techlahoma/board_meetings/2017/10_october.md

 * Online streaming has gone great.
 Our total YouTube views are over 30,000 and Twitch over 4,000.
 Can we recognize the Stream Team at ThunderPlains with some swag or something?
 * User Group Hero update - thanks TierPoint!
 * We need a list of awesome community volunteers to send thank-you's to. (e.g. Django Girls helpers, etc)
+* Ava met with Rep. Forrest Bennet.
+He'll be helping us with the Techlahoma license plate in 2018.

 ## Proposals
 * Luke wants to start a "committee roster" - is a Google Sheet best?